KeithCu/FlaskEvents/README.md

 These strategies ensure that the calendar remains highly performant, even with thousands of events and complex recurrence patterns.

-### Caching Layer for Recurring Events
+### Caching Layer for All Events

-To further optimize performance, the application implements a sophisticated caching layer that eliminates the need to re-expand recurring events for frequently accessed dates:
+To further optimize performance, the application implements a sophisticated caching layer that eliminates the need to re-query and re-expand events for frequently accessed dates:

-- **Day-Based Caching**: When a user views a specific day, the expanded recurring events for that date are cached for 1 hour.
-Subsequent requests for the same date return the cached results instantly, avoiding the computational overhead of re-expanding recurrence rules.
+- **Day-Based Caching**: When a user views a specific day, the complete day events (both non-recurring and expanded recurring events) for that date are cached for 1 hour.
+Subsequent requests for the same date return the cached results instantly, avoiding the computational overhead of database queries and recurrence rule expansion.

-- **Calendar Range Caching**: For calendar widget requests (typically week or month views), the expanded events for the entire date range are cached.
+- **Calendar Range Caching**: For calendar widget requests (typically week or month views), the complete events for the entire date range are cached.
 This is particularly effective since users often navigate between adjacent weeks/months.

 - **Cache Invalidation**: The cache is automatically cleared when events are created, modified, or deleted, ensuring data consistency while maintaining performance benefits.

 - **Memory Efficiency**: The cache uses a TTL (Time To Live) of 1 hour and a maximum size of 1,000 entries, preventing memory bloat while covering the most commonly accessed date ranges.

-**Real-world Impact**: In typical usage patterns, 80-90% of recurring event requests are served from cache, reducing the computational load by an order of magnitude.
-This means that the complex recurrence expansion work described above is only performed for the first request to a date, with subsequent requests being nearly instantaneous.
+**Real-world Impact**: In typical usage patterns, 80-90% of all event requests are served from cache, reducing the computational load by an order of magnitude.
+This means that the complex database queries and recurrence expansion work described above is only performed for the first request to a date, with subsequent requests being nearly instantaneous.

 # Flask Events Calendar - Performance Optimized